Gunpowder Plot: Early plots

 James changed his focus from the anxieties of English Catholics to the establishment of an Anglo-Scottish union.
 He also appointed Scottish nobles such as George Home to his court, which proved unpopular with the Parliament of England.
 Some Members of Parliament made it clear that, in their view, the "effluxion of people from the Northern parts" was unwelcome, and compared them to "plants which are transported from barren ground into a more fertile one".
 Even more discontent resulted when the King allowed his Scottish nobles to collect the recusancy fines.
 There were 5,560 convicted of recusancy in 1605, of whom 112 were landowners.
 The very few Catholics of great wealth who refused to attend services at their parish church were fined £20 per month.
 Those of more moderate means had to pay two-thirds of their annual rental income; middle class recusants were fined one shilling a week, although the collection of all these fines was "haphazard and negligent".
 When James came to power, almost £5,000 a year (equivalent to almost £12 million in 2020) was being raised by these fines.

 On 19 March, the King gave his opening speech to his first English Parliament in which he spoke of his desire to secure peace, but only by "profession of the true religion".
 He also spoke of a Christian union and reiterated his desire to avoid religious persecution.
 For the Catholics, the King's speech made it clear that they were not to "increase their number and strength in this Kingdom", that "they might be in hope to erect their Religion again".
-To Father John Gerard, these words were almost certainly responsible for the heightened levels of persecution the members of his faith now suffered, and for the priest Oswald Tesimond, they were a repudiation of the early claims that the King had made, upon which the papists had built their hopes.
-A week after James's speech, Lord Edmund Sheffield informed the king of over 900 recusants brought before the Assizes in Normanby, and on 24 April, the Popish Recusants Act 1605 was introduced in Parliament which threatened to outlaw all English followers of the Catholic Church.
+To John Gerard, these words were almost certainly responsible for the heightened levels of persecution the members of his faith now suffered, and for the priest Oswald Tesimond, they were a repudiation of the early claims that the King had made, upon which the papists had built their hopes.
+A week after James's speech, Edmund, Lord Sheffield, informed the king of over 900 recusants brought before the Assizes in Normanby, and on 24 April, the Popish Recusants Act 1605 was introduced in Parliament which threatened to outlaw all English followers of the Catholic Church.